 They lived in extended family groups, caring for the area through cultural ceremonies such as song, dance and the use of fire.
 Access to certain areas such as the ocean was regulated according to the season, the status of a family group member, totem and the presence of sacred sites.

-The City of Stirling respects and honours the Elders past, present and future.
+We would like to acknowledge the traditional land of the Wadjak people of the Nyoongar nation and pay our respects to the Elders both past and present.
 We are committed to improving the relationship between non-Indigenous Australians and our Aboriginal communities.

 Mooro People’s Knowledge Trail